There is nothing more frustrating than trying to get some deep work done but being distracted by the necessities of

 - Keep using this rule only if you concluded that it has substantial positive impacts and that these outweigh the negative impacts

 I’m not sure that Newport would agree with my re-purposing his Law of the Vital Few in this way.
 I have found it helpful, however, when considering the value of various strategies and their cost.
 I suspect that you would get far closer to the ideal of Deep Work by implementing all of the strategies from Newport’s rules.

 Cal Newport’s book Deep Work has had a profound impact on how I consider the value of my contributions in my workplaces.
 I have adapted some of my thinking to look through the Deep Work lens, and I have been aggressively cutting back on shallow obligations as a result.
 This brings me closer to living in alignment with my mission.

-Although I am by no means an expert I see the potential in decluttering.
+Although I am by no means an expert, I see the potential in decluttering.
 I already feel less encumbered and I look forward to the time when the results of my labours become clear.
+I do recognise an improvement in my ability to focus.
 In the meantime, I can heartily recommend reading Deep Work at least once.

 Even if you think the strategies and rules Newport suggests don’t apply to your situation, the depth of his arguments in the first half of the book should provide insight into your professional situation.